There are illustrators that faithfully stick to one medium almost their entire careers. I’m not one of them.

 Mix and match

 It’s incredibly useful to have these swatches.
 Also because I can now mix and match, to look for the best combinations for a painting.
-When you’ve studied art (for those who are curious: I studied Visual Communication in art school) know that it’s always a good idea to mix some cold colours with warm colours, if you’re going for balance.
+When you’ve studied art (for those who are curious: I studied Visual Communication in art school) you know that it’s always a good idea to mix some cold colours with warm colours, if you’re going for balance.

 How to paint with Acryla Gouache